-Engagement in Citizen Science Initiatives
+1. Engagement in Citizen Science Initiatives

-Aboard the Ocean Nova, ourWe are dedCitizen Science Program invitesscientific uptravellers to actively participate inAntarctica.scientific research by observingAntarctica.and documenting the naturalWe supporand documenting the naturalproviding dwonders of Antarctica.
-Byproviding dharnessing the collective effortsand onboaof our guests, we gather vitalresearch indata in remote areas, deepeningThrough cdour understanding of uniqueThrough cdclimate change.engage in page in page
+Aboard the Ocean Nova, our Citizen Science Program invites travellers to actively participate in scientific research by observing and documenting the natural wonders of Antarctica.
+By harnessing the collective efforts of our guests, we gather vital data in remote areas, deepening our understanding of unique ecosystems and their response to climate change.